Gim (food)

 Gim (Korean: 김), also romanized as kim, is a generic term for a group of edible seaweeds dried to be used as an ingredient in Korean cuisine, consisting of various species in the genera Pyropia and Porphyra, including P. tenera, P. yezoensis, P. suborbiculata, P. pseudolinearis, P. dentata, and P. seriata.

-Along with wakame and sweet kelp, gim is one of the most widely cultivated and consumed types of seaweed in Korea.
+Along with miyeok and sweet kelp, gim is one of the most widely cultivated and consumed types of seaweed in Korea.
 The dried sheets of gim are often rolled to wrap and be eaten with rice.
-Gimbap is a fancier adaptation, in which gim is not only rolled with rice, but also meat, fish, or vegetables.
+Gimbap is a dish in which gim is not only rolled with rice, but also meat, fish, or vegetables.
 Gim also can be eaten without rice by roasting with sesame oil or frying and cutting it to make side dishes (banchan) such as bugak.

+Gim is largely similar to the Japanese nori, which also covers the genus Pyropia.
+Gim, however, is different from nori in that it is seasoned with sesame oil and salt.

 History

-The earliest mention of edible seaweed in Korea is recorded in the Memorabilia of the Three Kingdoms (1280s); this text, created during the Goryeo era, documents the history of the Three Kingdoms Period of Korean history between 57 BCE and 668 CE.
-The book contains passages that say the Silla dynasty would use gim for part of their dowries.
+The earliest mention of edible seaweed in Korea is recorded in the Memorabilia of the Three Kingdoms (1280s); this text, created during the Goryeo era, documents the history of the Three Kingdoms period of Korean history between 57 BCE and 668 CE.
+The book contains passages that say people of the Silla period would use gim for part of their dowries.
 It is conjectured that the gim of this period was harvested from rocks and driftwood rather than being cultivated.

 Gim was later mentioned numerous times in the Veritable Records of the Joseon Dynasty.
 Throughout the record, gim is referred as 海衣, meaning sea cloth or sheet.

-In the record, the geographical survey conducted during the regime of the King Sejong the Great described gim as the representative product of Chungcheong, Gyeongsang, and Jeolla provinces.
-The record showed how King Seonjo was urged to sooth the hardship of the country's eastern coastal people who were required to produce and submit gim as a royal offering.
-The record also told the story of how King Hyojong suspended the royal submission of gim upon hearing that a single piece of gim costed 20 pieces of cottons.
+In the record, the geographical survey conducted during the regime of the King Sejong the Great described gim as the representative product of Chungcheong, Gyeongsang, and Jeolla Provinces.
+The record showed how King Seonjo was urged to soothe the hardship of the country's eastern coastal people who were required to produce and submit gim as a royal offering.
+The record also told the story of how King Hyojong suspended the royal submission of gim upon hearing that a single piece of gim cost 20 pieces of cotton.
 According to the record, people strictly had to submit gim as a royal offering by a specific size.
 This led many people to glue a piece of gim on a frame using saliva or other means to fit the size.
 King Jeongjo, citing that such practice was bad for hygiene, firmly warned the governors of the provinces to not enforce specific offering sizes for gim.

 Gim was also mentioned in non-royal literature.